Interview Question: "Why Did You Choose Your Major?"

 If you need help finding a relationship between a job and your major, review this list of college skills you can use to connect your education with the skills required for the job.

 Keep in mind that while it’s important to connect your major to the potential job, you also want to be honest.
 An employer or interviewer will be able to tell if you are being insincere.
 Therefore, give an honest answer, but always tie that answer back to the job you’re applying for.

-- I chose to be a nutritionist because I have always felt poor eating habits came from poor knowledge.
+I chose to be a nutritionist because I have always felt that poor eating habits came from poor knowledge.
 I wanted to help people get healthy by teaching them about food, not telling them what they can and cannot eat.
-As an exercise science/nutrition major, I became an expert on getting and staying healthy and I cannot wait to work with clients.
-I'm looking forward to putting my excellent interpersonal skills and communication abilities to work in addition to all that I've learned from my courses.
+As an exercise science/nutrition major, I became an expert on getting and staying healthy, and I cannot wait to work with clients.
+I'm looking forward to putting my excellent interpersonal skills and communication abilities to work, in addition to all that I've learned from my courses.

-- I decided to get my degree in elementary education because teaching was something that has always come naturally to me.
-I have always enjoyed spending time with children and when I am in the classroom I do not feel like I am working because I love being there!
-I feel my effective listening and patience really help me connect with kids.
+I decided to get my degree in elementary education because teaching was something that has always come naturally to me.
+I have always enjoyed spending time with children, and when I am in the classroom I do not feel like I am working because I love being there!
+I feel that my effective listening and patience really help me connect with kids.

 Why It Works: This answer makes it clear that the candidate's major is an extension of long-term interests and abilities.

 Being a writer is something I always dreamed of doing.
 However, I did not know exactly what type of writing I wanted to do or how I was going to make it my career.
 When I was deciding on where to focus my studies in college, I chose to follow the professional writing degree program.
 I knew from the very first intro class that it was the major for me.
 I have graduated with such a vast range of experience and knowledge.
 I feel just as comfortable writing for a newspaper as I do writing a speech for a politician, and I have had experience in both, thanks to my major.